 - 10 cups fresh blueberries, washed

 - 1 cup (200 g) brown sugar, packed

 - 1 teaspoon ground cinnamon

 - 2 cups (400 g) brown sugar, packed

 - ½ teaspoon baking soda

 - 2 teaspoons ground cinnamon

-Preheat oven to 375°F. Prepare a 9x13 pan with baking spray or coating with butter.
+- Preheat oven to 375°F. Spray a 9×13-inch pan with baking spray or coat with butter.

-Spread 3 cups over the bottom of your prepared pan and press flat.
+- Spread 3 cups over the bottom of your prepared pan and press flat.
 Pour the blueberry mixture over top and press down with rubber spatula.
-Pour remaining crisp mixture over top of the blueberries and bake uncovered at 375°F for 35-45 minutes.
+Pour remaining crisp mixture over top of the blueberries and bake uncovered for 35-45 minutes.

 There is also information on how to halve the recipe.